databricks-edu/build-tooling/db_edu_util/README.md

-# notebooktools
+# db_edu_util

-This Python library parses source Databricks notebooks into an internal form.
+This library contains various functions and classes shared by the build tools.